kswang2400/project-tracker/README.md

-# Basecamp Clone
+# Project Tracker!

 [Heroku link][heroku]

 [heroku]: http://basecamp-clone-kwang.herokuapp.com/

 ## Minimum Viable Product
-Basecamp Clone is a clone of Basecamp built on Rails and Backbone.
+ProjectTracker is a clone of Basecamp built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [x] CRUD for projects
+- [x] Create projects
+- [x] Edit project descriptions without forms
-- [x] Tag other users to projects
+- [x] Tag other users to projects with search form
+- [x] Assign members to tasks with drop and drop
+- [x] Sort projects based on owner/tagged
 - [x] Upload images in projects
 - [x] Create tasks in projects
+- [x] List all assigned tasks in a personal to-do list
-- [ ] Create comment threads in tasks
+- [x] Create comment threads in tasks

 ## Design Docs
 * [View Wireframes][views]